xa-io/coinbase-volatility-scanner/README.md

 The script will print logs to the console and send notifications to Discord based on the settings you configured.

-## Script Overview
+### Script Overview

-1. **Environment Setup**: Loads API keys and webhook URL from the `.env` file.
+1. **Environment Setup**: Loads API keys and Discord webhook URL from the `.env` file.
-2. **File Management**: Creates and updates the `active_pairs_no_usd.txt` file in the script directory.
+2. **File Management**: Automatically updates the `active_pairs_no_usd.txt` file based on active USD trading pairs.
+3. **Price Monitoring**:
+   - Fetches current spot prices for each pair with retry logic and skip logic for failing pairs.
+   - Uses a configurable timeout and a skip window (`SKIP_FAILED_PAIRS_MINUTES`) to prevent indefinite delays.
+4. **Historical Data Storage**:
+   - Retains detailed price data only for the last **5 minutes** (for short-term high/low detection).
+   - Keeps a single, earliest data point from within the last 24 hours for historical percentage change calculations.
+   - Saves this reduced dataset in `price_history.json` using a temporary file approach for safe writes.
+5. **Notification System**:
-3. **Price Monitoring**: Checks price movements for significant changes and detects "wicked out of range" events.
+   - Detects significant price movements (including "wicked out of range" events) using both recent and historical data.
+   - Uses configurable thresholds and cooldowns to avoid repeated notifications.
-4. **Notifications**: Sends notifications to the console (with timestamps) and to Discord (without timestamps).
+   - Sends formatted notifications to both the console (with timestamps) and Discord (if enabled).
-5. **Historical Data**: Displays percentage change over the last configured interval with corresponding emojis.
-6. **Volatile Text**: Allows adding configurable text to notifications when significant price movements are detected.
-7. **Debug Mode**: Shows detailed data being pulled if `DEBUG` is set to `True`.
+6. **Safe JSON Writing**:
+   - Writes the `PRICE_HISTORY` data to a temporary file first, then atomically replaces the main JSON file.
+   - This prevents corruption of `price_history.json` if the script is interrupted during a write.
+7. **Debug and Alert Modes**:
+   - When `DEBUG` is enabled, extra diagnostic information is printed to the console.
-8. **Initial Alert Message**: Shows a one-time message after the script starts, explaining the initialization period.
+   - Displays an initial alert message on startup and a post-initialization message after the warm-up period.

 ## Revisions